stevensparrow/AveryHuo.github.io/source/_posts/Game Engine Architecture - Foundations Part2.md

 SDK is now owned and distributed by NVIDIA, and the company has adapted PhysX to run on its latest GPUs.

+>Open source physics and collision engines are also available.
+Perhaps the best-known of these is the Open Dynamics Engine (ODE)